Training Program: Wildlife Monitoring

-- Sometimes we wait and are unsuccessful – this is the nature of the work.
-Participants must demonstrate patience
+- Sometimes we wait for animals and are unsuccessful.
+Participants must demonstrate patience.

 - Participants must be reliable – when a team is assigned to work with a group of animals, days of planning go into the execution of the protocol.
 Carelessness and tardiness on the part of the participant could jeopardize the entire project.